Top 5 Signs Your Tap Water Needs Filtration in 2026

 Why Does Tap Water Smell?

-There are a number of reasons your tap water might smell.
+There are several reasons your tap water might smell.
 Let’s break it down:

 Chlorine Odor: Chlorine is a disinfectant commonly used in cities’ water systems.
-Required for the extermination of harmful bacteria and microorganisms, chlorine can also cause your water to smell strongly of chemicals.
-Urban areas that utilize centralized water treatment and supply often have significant levels of chlorine.
+While chlorine is required for the extermination of harmful bacteria and microorganisms, it can also make your water smell strongly of chemicals.
+Urban areas that utilize centralized water Treatment and supply often have significant levels of chlorine.

 Musty or Earthy Smell: When the water smells like dirt, organic matter, or algae, bacteria are typically at work.
 This is one of the most frequent smells associated with older plumbing or reservoir areas.

-Sulfur/ Rotten Egg Smell: Rotten egg odor in water is generally due to hydrogen sulfide gas resulting from bacteria that break down organic matter in the water or the plumbing system.
-This tends to happen more if there are old pipes or if the water comes from a deep underground well.
+Sulfur/Rotten Egg Smell: Rotten egg odor in water is generally due to hydrogen sulfide gas produced by bacteria that break down organic matter in the water or the plumbing system.
+This tends to happen more often with old pipes or when the water comes from a deep underground well.

 How Filtration Can Help

 Types of water filters.
-Specifically, activated carbon filters are very good at getting chlorine and its smell out of the water.
-If you find you smell must or earth and you want to get rid of it, you can get a carbon filter or a filter that addresses organic smells.
-If you think your water smells like rotten eggs, having a filter in place that removes hydrogen sulfide can assist with this.
+Specifically, activated carbon filters are very effective at removing chlorine and its odor from water.
+If you find you smell must or earth and want to get rid of it, you can get a carbon filter or one that addresses organic smells.
+If you think your water smells like rotten eggs, installing a filter that removes hydrogen sulfide can help.

 Indications You Need Water Filtering: